spryker/spryker-docs/docs/scos/dev/data-import/202204.0/demo-shop-data-import/execution-order-of-data-importers-in-demo-shop.md

   - /docs/scos/dev/tutorials/201903.0/howtos/feature-howtos/howto-import-merchants-and-merchant-relations.html
 ---

-When setting up a Spryker's Demo Shop, data content sample is imported while executing a sequence of data importers.
-The data importer is a PHP class which handles the data import.
-Each data importer uses a CSV file to load data that will then be imported into the Demo Shop database(s).
-The importing order of the CSV files is dependent on the order the data importers are executed.
+When setting up a Spryker's Demo Shop, a data content sample is imported while executing a sequence of data importers.
+A data importer is a PHP class that handles the data import.
+Each data importer uses a CSV file to load data that is then imported into the Demo Shop databases.
+The importing order of the CSV files depends on the order data importers are executed.

 {% info_block infoBox "Info" %}